 A Lighthouse is Built

 Barnegat Lighthouse was not the first lighthouse built on the northern tip of Long Beach Island.
-The first lighthouse, a 40-foot masonry tower, was constructed in 1834 after U.S. Congress appropriated $6,000 in funding to build it.
+A 40-foot masonry tower was the first lighthouse, constructed in 1834 after U.S. Congress appropriated $6,000 in funding to build it.
 Mariners of that time deemed the structure inadequate due to its poor light system and encroaching waters were threatening the original lighthouse.
-As a result, a new lighthouse was ordered.
+As a result, officials ordered a new lighthouse would be built.

 The new lighthouse stood 172-feet tall (four stories taller than the original and the 172 feet includes the light tower) and was first lit in 1859.
 It is one of the tallest lighthouses in the United States and cost $40,000 to build.

-Meade’s contribution to the lighthouse is marked outside the lighthouse's entrance by a bust of his likeness, a plaque and an inscription.
+Meade’s contribution to the lighthouse is noted by a marker placed outside the lighthouse's entrance by a bust of his likeness, a plaque and an inscription.

 A tribute to Lt.
 General George Gordon Meade stands outside the Barnegat Lighthouse entrance in modern day.

-“Old Barney" stayed lit for many years to guide boats in and out of the inlet, but its light was retired, having been extinguished in 1944.
+“Old Barney" stayed lit for many years to guide boats in and out of the inlet, but the lighthouse was retired in 1944 with its light extinguished.
 However, in 2009 and 150 years to the day from when it was originally lit, "Old Barney's" lamp was relit with a Coast-Guard approved light and remains shining to this day.
 The lighthouse and its grounds are also designated as a 32-acre state park, having been a park since 1957.

 Visiting Barnegat Lighthouse